icoz69/HDN/README.md

     }

-If you have any question regarding the paper, please send a email to the author `johnczhang[at]tencent[dot]com`.
+If you have any questiones regarding the paper, please send a email to the author `johnczhang[at]tencent[dot]com`.

 ## Abstract